alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ## Section 1: Support for bugs and reports

+*You may be surprised that we're starting this document with a section about bugs and problems!*
+*Our logic is that once you're set up, this is going to be the most important part.*
+*Good luck with your analyses, we're here to help if you need us.*

 The Turing IT, Research Engineering Group (REG) and the data study group teams attempt to solve IT infrastructure issues arising as soon as possible.

 The process for requesting help with the issue is as follows: